holy-schmitt-loop/loop-api-sandbox/languages/node/README.md

 ## 🚀 Getting Started

-1. Run `npm install` to install dependencies
+1. Run `npm install`
-2. Add your API key to a `.env` file:
+2. Add your API key to a `.env` file in this folder:
    ```
    LOOP_API_KEY=your-loop-api-key
    ```